TheRobBrennan/heimdall/README.md

 - Create a free Auth0 account to use as an authentication provider for JWT tokens
 - Build and run the Dockerized project
-- Seed your Neo4j database with sample data
+- Manually seed your Neo4j database with sample data

 ### Create a free Auth0 account to use as an authentication provider for JWT tokens